tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The combination of the ClientHello and the ServerHello determines the values of ES and SS, as described above.
-If either a pure (EC)DHE or (EC)DHE-PSK cipher suite is in use, then the ServerHello will will contain a "key_share" extension with the server's ephemeral Diffie-Hellman share which MUST be in the same group.
+If either a pure (EC)DHE or (EC)DHE-PSK cipher suite is in use, then the ServerHello will contain a "key_share" extension with the server's ephemeral Diffie-Hellman share which MUST be in the same group.
 If a pure PSK or an (EC)DHE-PSK cipher suite is negotiated, then the ServerHello will contain a "pre_shared_key" extension indicating